GREASE TRAP INSTALLATION IN DALLAS

 There are several variables which will determine the specific size you require, including:

 ● Are you located within Dallas or an unincorporated area?

-● The specific kinds of food you will be preparing
+● What are the specific kinds of food you will prepare?

 ● How big is your food preparation area?

-● The amount and type of grease you will be using
+● What type of grease will you be using?

 Regardless of these factors, we can assist you by installing the proper sized grease trap the city of Dallas requires.
 We will consult with you and determine the most efficient and compatible system for your food serving establishment.